ton-community/tutorials/03-client/index.md

 https://my-gituser.github.io/my-twa
 ```

 That's it!
 The bot should be ready.
 Start a Telegram chat with your bot via the username.
-Tap the menu button and voila - your published website will open inside Telegram as a TWA.
+Tap the menu button and voila - your published website will open inside Telegram as a TMA.
 Congratulations!

 <img src="https://i.imgur.com/lVL1Bl0.png" width=300/><br>